CAIDA/catalog-data/sources/recipe/how_to_map_ips_to_routers/README.md

 ~~~

 ## Introduction
-The following recipe provides an explanation of bdrmapIT as well as an in-depth walkthrough on running bdrmapIT on a collection of wart files.
+The following recipe provides an explanation of bdrmapIT as well as an in-depth walkthrough on running bdrmapIT on a collection of wart files to map IPs to routers.

+### Purpose: why map IPs to the same router?
+Mapping IPs to the same router is crucial in understanding router-level topology and network ownership and boundaries.
+Mapping router ownership will faciliate research in interdomain congestion and the use of bdrmapIT can allow the creation for border mapping tools.
+These tools can assist in regulatory efforts, identify links between Internet netowrks, address network diagnostic challenges, and help estimate network traffic.

 ## Background
 Check [Pushing the Boundaries with bdrmapIT: Mapping Router